Hawks vs. Grizzlies Prediction & Picks - December 23

 - Pick OU:

-- Atlanta and its opponents have exceeded the total 64.3% of the time this season (18 out of 28).
-That's more often than Memphis and its opponents have (10 out of 27).

-- As a moneyline favorite this season, the Grizzlies are 5-4, a better mark than the Hawks have put up (5-10) as moneyline underdogs.
+- As a moneyline favorite this year, the Hawks are 7-5, while the Grizzlies are 3-14 as moneyline underdogs.

 Put your picks to the test and bet on the Hawks with BetMGM Sportsbook.